16 Fun Things to Do in Downtown Hopkins, MN (2026 Guide)

 ArtStreet

-Love the sculptures around Hopkins.
-The sculptures were all created by local Minnesota artists!
-You can find them all along Mainstreet.
-Thes pieces are on rote every year before finding a new city to enrich.
+The sculptures around Hopkins are a wonderful surprise.
+Created by local Minnesota artists, you can find them all along Main Street.
+These pieces rotate every year before finding a new city to enrich.

 Would I Go Back to Hopkins MN?